thompsonresearchgroup/matlab_tools/README.md

 cuberead.mat - reads a cubefile into Matlab

-moldraw.py  - draws a molecule in matplotlib
+xyzplot.mat  - draws a molecule from a xyz file in Matlab

-set_axes_equal.py - sets square axes in matplotlib
+magplot.mat - draws a molecule from a xyz file with additional column with atom-localized magnetic momements in Matlab

-shapes.py   - draws geometric objects in matplotlib
+GEN_FUNCS - contains files for investigating generalized functions.